 How To Stop A Cat From Overeating

-A cat that develops overeating habits will often become obese, which can cause a great deal of other health problems.
+A cat that develops overeating habits will often become obese, which can cause a lot of other health problems.
 It’s important to ensure your cat isn’t eating too much so it can live a long and healthy life.

 The first step in preventing your cat from overeating is to determine just how many calories it should get every day.
 Most cats need about 25 to 35 calories per pound of body weight, with younger and more active cats requiring the greatest amount of calories.